pulumi/pulumi-hugo/themes/default/content/blog/pulumi-service-updates/index.md

 # for additional details, and please remove these comments before submitting for review.
 ---

-Earlier this year, Pulumi's user experience (UX) team sat down with users to understand how we can improve the Pulumi experience.
-It's important not only to the UX team, but across the company, that we listen to the real wants, needs, pains, and excitements of the people who use our product.

-The [Pulumi Service]({{< relref "/product/pulumi-service" >}}) was at the center of many conversations we had with users.
-The Pulumi Service is the easiest way to use Pulumi’s open source, universal infrastructure as code SDK at scale and provides a fully managed experience.
-The team is always exploring how we can deliver the best SaaS experience we can.
-But having input from the community gave us a meaningful point of entry.
+It’s been nearly four years since the Pulumi Service console launched back in 2018.
+The [Pulumi Service]({{< relref "/product/pulumi-service" >}}) is the easiest way to use Pulumi’s open source, universal infrastructure as code SDK at scale and provides a fully managed experience.
+It handles infrastructure state and secrets, sets up SAML SSO, integrates with CI/CD pipelines, and enforces compliance rules.

+In these last four years, the Service’s features and capabilities have grown quickly.
+We’ve added features like x, y, and z.
+But throughout all these changes, the look and feel of the Service has largely stayed the same—until now!

 <!--more-->

-Here are the two problems our users faced that we wanted to improve:

-1. Users were losing time trying to get where they needed to go.
-Users need to find important content faster and more easily.
-2. Users didn't feel like they understood the "big picture" of their Pulumi usage.
-We wanted to offer improved line of sight into organizations' day-to-day operations.

-We knew we could do better.
-Now, we're excited to share the changes we've made so far!
+Today we’re excited to launch a set of improvements to the overall user experience of the Pulumi Service.
+These updates include:
+- Easier navigation around the Service
+- Quick access to the stacks you care about most with a new Favoriting feature
+- Increased organizational insights on the Service Dashboard

+Want to try these features out for yourself?
+Next time you sign in to your Pulumi Service account, select the toggle in the black utility toolbar at the top of the page to “Try the new Pulumi Service!”
+You can take these new changes for a ride, or return to the old experience at any time.

-## New primary navigation pane
+## Easily navigate across the Pulumi Service with the new left navigation pane

-Next time you sign in to the Pulumi Service, look for the navigation pane on the left hand side of the page.
-All primary navigation items like your Dashboard, Stacks, and Settings are accessible in the new pane from anywhere in the Service.
+Among the biggest changes to the feel of the Service is our new left navigation pane.
+Navigation items like your Dashboard, Stacks, and Settings are accessible in the new pane from anywhere in the Service.

 ![""](dashboard-nav-expanded.png)